 What pressures lead languages to be similar to each other, and what pressures lead languages to differ?
 How do these pressures affect learning, and what is the structure of the linguistic knowledge children will ultimately acquire?
 I address these questions in the following three lines of research:

 Fillmore influentially proposed that all languages represent event participants in terms of the same primitive case roles, such as Agent, Patient and Instrument.
 But are these categories actually universal, and how are they represented in the mind?
-My work on English shows that there is no single coherent category Instrument encoded by the instrumental markers with and use.
+I have found that deaf children encode the category of Agent in their gestures even when they are not learning an established language.
+Nonetheless, my work on English shows that there is no single coherent category Instrument encoded by the instrumental markers with and use.
 But there may still be a prototype concept of tool use that guides semantic organization across languages.
 I am conducting a typological survey as well as experimental study of Germanic languages to find out.

 Verbs are commonly analyzed as encoding a small number of "arguments," with a wider range of event participants encoded as "adjuncts."
 My work shows that instrumental verbs such as slice and chop encode an instrumental participant (e.g., a knife) as neither a prototypical argument nor a prototypical adjunct.
-I am investigating the semantic structure of these verbs, i.e. exactly how the instrument is encoded if not as an argument or an adjunct.
+I propose this behavior emerges because verbs introduce participants into event structure through two representations: the argument structure and the fine-grained semantics of the verb.
 I am also using crosslinguistic data and data from child homesign to ask whether shared conceptual knowledge shapes the structure of these verbs.

 Relevant papers: Rissman et al. (2015), Rissman (2015), Rissman (2010)